orcwg/orcwg/cyber-resilience-sig/whitepapers/stewards-and-cra.md

         obligations under this Regulation.

 What Stewards and Project will need:
-- Know what organization is their market surveillance authority
+- Know which organization is their market surveillance authority

 What resources could be created to help fulfilling that requirement:
 - A guide on finding out which is the appropriate market surveillance authority for each Steward
-- Verifying with market surveillance if they accept policies and communication in a language acceptable to the Project and the Steward
+- Verifying with the market surveillance authority if they accept policies and communication in a language acceptable to the Project and the Steward

 ### Mandatory reporting of exploited vulnerabilities and security incidents